In compiling our recommendations for the best short-game training aids, we realized something startling.

 While there are many mechanical and technical aspects to the short game, the short game also allows for a lot of choices and individuality in execution.
 In thinking about your last shot from 30 yards out, were you trying to:

-- Fly the ball passed the pin and draw it back?
+- Fly the ball beyond the pin and draw it back?

 - Execute a bump and run?

-- Dare to land a flop shot precisely, to eliminate a severe upslope in the green or to clear a bunker?
+- Dare to land a flop shot precisely to eliminate a severe upslope in the green or clear a bunker?